Absence Seizure -

 Photosensitive epilepsy -

-A form of epilepsy in which seizures can be triggered by strobe, flashing or flickering lights, television, and geometric shapes or patterns.
-This type of epilepsy is uncommon and there is evidence that it is inherited.
+A form of epilepsy in which seizures can be triggered by flashing or flickering lights and/or geometric shapes or patterns.

 Polycystic ovaries -